Affidavit of Marriage: Purpose and What's Included

 How Do You Write an Affidavit of Marriage?

 You can use an affidavit of marriage as a sworn statement that you are married and to name who you are married to.
-An affidavit is generally needed when applying for a foreign visa or when you do not have your marriage certificate .
+An affidavit is generally needed when applying for a foreign visa or when you do not have your marriage certificate.
 A marriage certificate is an official statement that two people are married.
 In most jurisdictions, this is issued by a government official after the civil registration of marriage.

 There are a few general steps following when preparing an affidavit of marriage.

 - Step 1 – Specify whether one or both spouses will be completing and signing it.
 It will need to be specified if one or both spouses are completing and signing it.
 If only one spouse is completing it you should select “single” otherwise, select “joint”.
 An affidavit of marriage should be completed by a person, or the Affiant, who can attest to their personal knowledge of the circumstances surrounding the marriage under oath.
-This person can be the spouse in the marriage or someone present at the wedding, like a family friend.
+This person can be the spouse in the marriage or someone present at the wedding who has personal knowledge of the marriage, like a family friend.
 The document includes identifying information of the Affiant–names, addresses and birth date.
 The document describes the wedding and the marriage, such as when and where it took place.
 The document also explains how the subject and the affiant know each other and sources of the Affiant’s personal knowledge of the circumstances surrounding the marriage.

 - Step 2 – Specify the state where the marriage certificate was signed and dated.
 You will need to specify the state where the marriage certificate was signed in and the date of signing.